scikit-build/ninja-python-distributions/docs/make_a_release.rst

   .. note:: This will trigger builds on each CI services and automatically upload the wheels \
             and source distribution on `PyPI`_.

-7. Check the status of the builds on `AppVeyor`_, `CircleCI`_ and `TravisCi`_.
+8. Check the status of the builds on `AppVeyor`_, `CircleCI`_ and `TravisCi`_.

-8. Once the builds are completed, check that the distributions are available on `PyPI`_.
+9. Once the builds are completed, check that the distributions are available on `PyPI`_.

-9. Create a clean testing environment to test the installation
+10. Create a clean testing environment to test the installation

   .. code::

     $ mkvirtualenv ninja-${release}-install-test && \
+      mkvirtualenv ninja-${release}-install-test && \
       pip install ninja && \
       ninja --version